 All of the free hiking information and advice on this website is due to the generous support of readers like you.

-If you purchase your hiking gear through links on this page and elsewhere on the site, Hiking For Her receives a small percentage of your purchase price.
+If you purchase your hiking gear (like one of the best backpacking sleeping bags) through links on this page and elsewhere on the site, Hiking For Her receives a small percentage of your purchase price.

 Thanks for supporting quality merchants and this website with your hard earned cash!